-By Christmas 1990, Berners-Lee had defined the Web’s basic concepts, the URL, http and html, and he had written the first browser and server software.
-Info.cern.ch was the address of the world's first website and web server, running on a NeXT computer at CERN.
-The world's first web page address was http://info.cern.ch/hypertext/WWW/TheProject.html, which centred on information regarding the WWW project.
+By Christmas 1990, Sir Berners-Lee had defined the Web’s basic concepts, the html, http and URL, and he had written the first browser/editor and server software. info.cern.ch was the address of the world's first web server, running on a NeXT computer at CERN.
+The world's first web page address provided information about the World Wide Web project.

 On 19 December 1990, at noon, the beam from the Synchrocyclotron (SC) is stopped.
 At the end of the eighties the decision was taken to shut down the SC.